 The provision of false information may lead to refusal to grant a permit or the cancellation of a permit already granted, removal from the country and a prohibition of entry into the Schengen area.

-A document requiring verifiable service is deemed served when the user has used the e-service to open the document in question.
-Verifiably served documents do not require separate acknowledgement by the user.
+Verifiable service means providing notice so that the time of notice can be verified later with, for example, a time stamp.
+A document requiring verifiable service is deemed served when the user has opened the document in the e-service.
+When a document is verifiably served through the service, the user does not need to acknowledge the receipt of the document separately.
 The service automatically informs Migri of the time at which the document was opened.
 Any appeal period associated with the document served begins at the time the document is opened.

 Migri informs the user with a separate notice when a document being served is available in the e-service.
 The user has to open a document that requires verifiable service in the service within seven days of that document being uploaded to the service.
 If this does not happen, Migri must deliver the notice to the user using another legal and verifiable method of delivery, such as advice of receipt.

 Migri is not responsible for the arrival of the notice to the user.
 If the notice does not arrive, this will not affect the date of the service (meaning the time that the user received notice of the decision in the service) laid down in section 19 (2) of the Act on Electronic Services and Communication in the Public Sector, which possibly is imposed on the user.

 If the service does not need to be verifiable – in other words, there is no need to be able to prove the time of notice – the document is deemed served on the third day from its submission to the e-service.
 Users do not need to inform Migri that they have received or viewed a document in the service.
 When a document to be served arrives in the service, Migri will inform the user with a separate notice.
 Decisions can be submitted to the service even for users who do not have the right to appeal the decision.
 However, this does not mean that the user has an exceptional right to appeal.